Brainstem gliomas consist of a heterogeneous group which vary greatly in histology and prognosis.

 Although the exact presentation will vary according to location and size of the tumor, in general patients will exhibit a combination of 4:

 The duration of symptoms is usually much shorter in diffuse gliomas, in which the history is typically very short (a few days) 4.
 Additionally, diffuse gliomas more frequently have multiple cranial nerve palsies.

 - usually diffuse midline glioma H3 K27M–mutant (WHO grade IV)

 - other tumors also encountered (WHO grades II-IV)

 - seen in up to 9% of NF1 patients

 - most frequently seen in the medulla

 - appears similar to a sporadic focal brainstem glioma but has an even better prognosis, with little if any progression

-The most frequently used classification system is to divide these tumours into four types 5:
+The most frequently used classification system is to divide these tumors into four types 5:

 - diffuse brainstem glioma